systemcarl/weblog/outlines/about-me.md

     for the last 5 years.
     - I worked on the [*MRKTBOX*] [e-commerce web application].
-        - The goal was to create an e-commerce application that could provide a variety of food and beverage business needs.
+        - The goal was to create an e-commerce application that could handle a variety of food and beverage business needs.
         - I also supervised co-op students and college projects.
             - These were enlightening exercises in leadership and project management.
 - I am currently working on this weblog and the underlying software platform.
     - My goal is to create a prototype for a blogging service that is:
-        - open-source
+        - open-source,
-        - modular
+        - modular,
-        - extensible
+        - extensible,
         - and federated.
-    - The project combines my educational topics with the code of the blogging platform itself.
+    - This project combines my educational topics with the code of the blogging platform itself.

 ## It Has Great Practical Value